Stephouuu/CVSFile/README.md

 # CVSFile

-Light CVS file format handler wrote in c++.
+Light CVS file format handler wrote in C++.

 ## How to use it

 ### Read a CVS file

-Assuming we are using the following .csv file :
+Assuming we are using the following .csv file ...

 ```csv
 test1
 46,3.1415
 ```
-Let's read these data in C++.
+...
+Let's read these data in C++ ...
 ```c++

 CSVFileReader csvFile;